kha-dinh/Rustero/README.md

 # Rustero
- A TUI for Zotero written in Rust
+ A TUI client for Zotero written in Rust